The Loyola College of Music and Fine Arts is proud to provide a home to the following educational programs for children and teens.

 Loyola University Jazz Ensemble Festival

-will be the guest artist and clinician for the 47th annual Loyola University Jazz Ensemble Festival.
+Bassist/band leader/ and arranger John Clayton will be the guest artist and clinician for the 2018 Loyola University Jazz Ensemble Festival.
 The festival is open to big bands or jazz combos from the Elementary through College level.
-Included with the Loyola Festival on both Friday and Saturday at 12:30 p.m. are FREE Master Classes for all instruments, taught by John Fedchock and the Loyola Jazz Faculty.
+A panel of expert musician/educators will be available Friday and Saturday to adjudicate your group. .

 The Loyola Choral Festival brings together the talents of visiting singers, Loyola faculty, and guest clinicians to learn and enjoy music together.
 Interest sessions focus on skills that singers need/want to learn (healthy vocal technique, diction, jazz techniques, “meet the composer”), while group rehearsals bring all singers together to rehearse and present a concert.
 There are also opportunities for singers to listen in concert sessions (NOVA: Cosmos and NOVA VOCE/Loyola Chambers: Bach Motets) and for directors to participate in choral reading sessions.